Igalia/phpreport/docs/user/projects-management.rst

   Legacy field containing the type of schedule of the project.
 Now it can contain any text.

-Schedule:
+Type:
   Legacy field containing the type of the project.
 Now it can contain any text.

 The *Reset* button allows you to to return the data in the window to the original state, while the *Accept* and *Cancel* buttons will save or discard your changes, respectively.

-Finally, with the *Delete* button located above the projects grid you can remove the selected project.
+With the *Delete* button located above the projects grid you can remove the selected project.
 You will be asked for confirmation before actually trying to delete.
 If there are any assignations of tasks, clients or users to the project, you won't be allowed to delete it.
 You have to remove those assignations and try the deletion later.

+Finally, the last button, *Details*, will open the `project details report <reports.html#project-details>`__ for the selected project.

 Assigning clients
 =================